Learn how to say “why” and other useful French words using the award winning Rosetta Stone products

 To build your confidence in speaking French, you should start your French lessons with the basics of common words and pronunciations.
 Then you can scale naturally towards a much more complex understanding of the French language.
 That’s why Rosetta Stone’s French language program has an immersive approach that introduces words alongside both visual and audio cues that help you learn in the context of true-to-life conversations.
 The 10-minute lessons are grouped into units that highlight common French conversational phrases you will need for everyday interactions, coupled with practical review that helps learners bolster their French language skills.

 One of the things the French language is most famous for is its je ne sais quoi—an indefinable quality that makes the accent sound alluring.
 However, what may seem like an elusive part of the language’s appeal are the nuances of French pronunciation.
-Some of the common sounds in French can be tricky because they are decidedly more nasal or subtle than other languages—especially compared to English—but practice makes perfect.
+Some of the common sounds in French can be tricky because they are decidedly more nasal or subtle than other languages—especially compared to English—but practise makes perfect.
 That’s why it’s important to learn French pronunciation first, starting with the sounds in the alphabet.

 While the French alphabet has the same 26 letters as the English alphabet, some of the sounds are pronounced a bit differently.
 For instance, one of the most familiar sounds in French, the letter “e,” is pronounced ‘euh’ and can be found in almost every corner of French conversations, because it’s used in the same way English speakers use the sound “uh” as a pause or connection to another thought.
 However, unlike English, French provides extremely helpful accent marks to guide your pronunciation.
 There are five different French accent marks: the cédille (ç), the aigu (é), the circonflexe (â, ê, î, ô, û), the grave (à, è, ù), and the tréma (ë, ï, ü).
 These accent marks usually indicate that the sound of the letter is slightly irregular, although the circonflexe is only used in French writing and doesn’t alter the pronunciation of the word.

 Mastering your pronunciation is the key to having conversations with total confidence.
-Rosetta Stone encourages new French language learners to begin practicing making French sounds out loud from the very 1st lesson, with a patented speech-recognition engine called TruAccent.
+Rosetta Stone encourages new French language learners to begin practising making French sounds out loud from the very 1st lesson, with a patented speech-recognition engine called TruAccent.
 Embedded in every lesson, TruAccent compares your pronunciation to that of native and non-native French speakers and provides real-time feedback.
 This helps you hone in on understanding, and also being understood, in French.

 Try Our Award-Winning App